Many of us adults tend to go to sleep and wake up in roughly the same position.

 It’s only natural to be concerned if your baby starts moving around a lot or turning 180 degrees in their crib.

-Here are some important things you can do to ensure your baby is safe while sleeping, even if they move a lot during naptime and overnight:
+Here are some important things you can do to ensure your baby is safe while sleeping, even if they shift around a lot during naptime and overnight:

 Don’t Panic or Worry

-As we mention above, it’s perfectly normal for babies of all ages to move around in their crib or bassinet, and sometimes the degree of movement may be surprising.
+As we mention above, it’s perfectly normal for babies of all ages to shift around in their crib or bassinet, and sometimes the degree of movement may be surprising.

-But there’s no need for parents to worry or panic about this movement, provided you follow safe sleep guidelines and best practices.
+But there’s no need for parents to worry or panic about this activity, provided you follow safe sleep guidelines and best practices.